Paul Mescal

 Paul Colm Michael Mescal (/'mEsk@l/ MESS-kəl; born 2 February 1996) is an Irish actor.
-His accolades include two BAFTA Awards, a Laurence Olivier Award, in addition to nominations for an Academy Award and a Primetime Emmy Award.
+His accolades include two BAFTA Awards and a Laurence Olivier Award, in addition to nominations for an Academy Award, a Primetime Emmy Award, and a Golden Globe Award.

-Born in Maynooth, he studied acting at The Lir Academy and then performed in plays in Dublin theatres.
-Mescal rose to fame with his leading role in the BBC / Hulu romantic drama miniseries Normal People (2020), earning a nomination for a Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie.
+Born in Dublin and raised in Maynooth, he studied acting at The Lir Academy and then performed in plays in Dublin theatres.
+Mescal's breakthrough came with a leading role in the BBC / Hulu romantic drama miniseries Normal People (2020), earning him the British Academy Television Award for Best Actor and a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie.

-Mescal's career progressed to film acting with his film debut in the psychological drama The Lost Daughter (2021).
-He received critical acclaim and a nomination for the Academy Award for Best Actor for his role as a troubled father in the coming-of-age drama Aftersun (2022), a BAFTA Award nomination for his supporting role in the psychological drama All of Us Strangers (2023), and box-office success with the historical action film Gladiator II (2024).
+Mescal transitioned to film acting with his debut in the psychological drama The Lost Daughter (2021).
+For his performance as a troubled father in the coming-of-age drama Aftersun (2022), he received a nomination for the Academy Award for Best Actor.
+He gained further recognition for his performances in the psychological drama All of Us Strangers (2023), the historical action film Gladiator II (2024), and for his portrayal of William Shakespeare in Hamnet (2025).

-On stage, he portrayed Stanley Kowalski in a West End revival of the Tennessee Williams play A Streetcar Named Desire (2022), which earned him the Laurence Olivier Award for Best Actor.
+On stage, he portrayed Stanley Kowalski in a West End revival of the Tennessee Williams play A Streetcar Named Desire (2022), which won him the Laurence Olivier Award for Best Actor.

 Early life and education

-Paul Colm Michael Mescal was born on 2 February 1996 in Maynooth, County Kildare, to Dearbhla Mescal Ni Molloy, a Garda, and Paul Mescal, a teacher who also acted semi-professionally.
+Paul Colm Michael Mescal was born on 2 February 1996 in Dublin and raised in Maynooth, County Kildare, by Dearbhla Mescal Ni Molloy, a Garda, and Paul Mescal, a teacher who also acted semi-professionally.
 Mescal has a younger sister, the singer-songwriter Nell Mescal, and a younger brother, Donnacha.

 Mescal attended Maynooth Post Primary School.
 He was a minor and under-21 Gaelic football player for Kildare and a member of the Maynooth GAA club.
 Gaelic footballer Brian Lacey praised Mescal's skills as a defender, while physical trainer Cian O'Neill described him as "mature beyond his years... very developed and very strong".
 Mescal gave up the sport after a jaw injury.

-He performed on stage for the first time at age 16, portraying the eponymous Phantom in the musical The Phantom of the Opera, after which he auditioned and gained admission to The Lir Academy at Trinity College Dublin.
+He performed on stage for the first time at age 16 in a school production, portraying the eponymous Phantom in the musical The Phantom of the Opera, after which he auditioned and gained admission to The Lir Academy at Trinity College Dublin.
 He graduated with a Bachelor of Arts in acting in 2017.
 He secured agents for his acting career prior to his graduation.